About

 Mission: development of advanced technology solutions to improve the quality & reliability of information needed for planning, implementation, monitoring and conservation of ecological resources, to ensure sustainable landscape outcomes on forests, wetlands, meadows and wildlife habitats.

-Directed by Dr. L. Monika Moskal (2013-present), the Precision Forestry Cooperative (PFC) was founded by the State of Washington legislature in 1999 to conduct pioneering research as part of the Washington State Advanced Technology Initiative (ATI) at the University of Washington (Seattle, Washington, College of the Environment, School of Environmental and Forest Sciences.
-The University of Washington acknowledges the Coast Salish peoples of this land, the land which touches the shared waters of all tribes and bands within the Duwamish, Puyallup, Suquamish, Tulalip and Muckleshoot nations.
-The PFC is comprised of three research laboratories & one research group:
+Precision Forestry Cooperative (PFC) was founded by the State of Washington legislature in 2000 to conduct pioneering research as part of the Washington State Advanced Technology Initiative (ATI) at the University of Washington (Seattle, Washington, College of the Environment, School of Environmental and Forest Sciences.
+The PFC was comprised of four research laboratories and one research group:

 - Remote Sensing and Geospatial Analysis Laboratory (RSGAL) PI: Dr. L.M.
-Moskal, co-PIs: Dr. Meghan Halabisky working on wetlands, and Dr. Kathleen Wolf, a research social scientist, some of her work includes Green Cities and Health project
+Moskal, co-PI: Dr. Meghan Halabisky working on wetlands

-- Fire Landscapes Adaptive Management & Ecology (FLAME) Laboratory PI: Dr. Susan Prichard
+- Fire Landscapes Adaptive Management & Ecology (FLAME) Laboratory PI: Dr. Susan Prichard, Co-Pi Dr. Gina Cova

-- Forest Resilience Laboratory (FRL) PI: Dr. Van Kane
+- Forest Resilience Laboratory (FRL) PI: Dr. Van Kane, co-PI: Liz van Wagtendonk

 - Spatial Optimization Laboratory (SOL) PI: Dr. Sandor Toth